warunatrivet/uwazi_test/Translate-the-interface.md

 ![Translate word](http://www.uwazi.io/wp-content/uploads/2017/04/translate-word.png)

 Each new word or phrase you add to the Uwazi interface will be automatically added to this translation list.

+Note: Your Uwazi instance will be set up in English as a default and ready for translation into Spanish.
+If you require other languages, our Uwazi team can set that up for you upon request.